neilagabriel/vim-geeknote/README.md

 ## Dependencies/Requirements

 - Vim 7.4.364 or newer (issues observed with earlier versions)
-- Linux (not tested on operating systems)
+- Linux or OSX (not tested on Windows)

 ## Installation